Posted: 2 years ago, last updated 3 weeks ago.

 You can adjust most of the accessibility settings separately for each player.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to It Takes Two or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to It Takes Two in how they play or their theme.
 These are good alternative games to It Takes Two, or are a younger rated alternative for players not ready for PEGI 12 or ESRB TEEN games.